pedrothome1/simple-node-app/README.md

 - `DELETE /projects/:id`: This route must delete the project using the `id` sent via route parameters;

-- `POST /projects/:id/tasks`: This route must receive the `title` field and store a new task in the array of the project (defined by the `id` sent via route parameters);
+- `POST /projects/:id/tasks`: This route must receive the `title` field and store a new task in the array of the project (defined by the `id` sent via route parameters).

 ### Example